 Should inspections, by the Plant Board's representatives, of buildings covered by a contract, including a renewal of a contract and/or Letter of Clearance, be found infested with termites or other structural pests for which prevention, control or eradication has been contracted, or if the Plant Board's minimum standards (Sections IIIA, IIIB, IIID and IIIE), other than those excepted in the contract and given prior approval, a waiver of certain minimum treating standards, or an exclusion of certain minimum treating standards by the Plant Board, have not been met or fulfilled, or misrepresentations have been made to the owner, the Plant Board will send the license holder a notice to that effect.
-The license holder shall, within 15 days, retreat the building when necessary and otherwise bring the building into compliance with the law and these regulations and shall submit to the Plant Board along with the report of correction an appropriate reinspection fee.
+The license holder shall, within 15 days, retreat the building when necessary and otherwise bring the building into compliance with the law and these regulations and shall submit to the Plant Board along with the report of correction an appropriate re-inspection fee.
 If the necessary corrections cannot be made in 15 days due to circumstances beyond the license holder's control, additional time may be requested from the Plant Board office.
-When a notice has not been returned by the due date and the license holder has not contacted the Plant Board office concerning the notice, a reinspection of the building will be made and another notice will be issued, if the building has not been brought up to standard at the time of the reinspection.
-Should subsequent reinspections reveal the building still not in compliance, the same procedure outlined above will be followed.
-These fees are to pay for the cost of inspections and payment does not preclude invalidation of a license by the Plant Board should this be warranted.
+When a notice has not been returned by the due date and the license holder has not contacted the Plant Board office concerning the notice, a re-inspection of the building will be made and another notice will be issued, if the building has not been brought up to standard at the time of the re-inspection.
+Should subsequent reinspections reveal the building still not in compliance, a third and final notice will be issued following the same procedure outlined above.
+Should re-inspections of the third and final notice reveal the building is still not in compliance the license holder will be subject to enforcement action according to Arkansas State Plant Board Pest Control Enforcement Response Regulations.
+These fees for each notice are to pay for the cost of inspections and payment does not preclude invalidation of a license by the Plant Board should this be warranted.

-6. Inspection of First Five Properties Treated.
+6. Inspection of First Five Properties Treated:

-Within 90 days of issuance of a first termite and other structural pest license to a person, the new licensee shall submit a report on their first five termite jobs including all required forms and information.
+Within 90 days of issuance of a first termite and other structural pest license to a commercial applicator, the new commercial applicator shall submit a report on their first five termite treatments including all required forms and information.
 The report shall be accompanied by an inspection fee of \$20.00 for each job and the regular \$5.00 reporting fee will be waived on these first five jobs.
+The new commercial applicator must be present and directly perform and/or supervise the first five termite treatments.
+Plant Board representatives will inspect the jobs to assess the applicator's performance and compliance with the law and regulations.
+New construction (pre-treat) applications must be monitored by Plant Board representatives.
+The new commercial applicator must notify the Commercial Pest Control Section 48 hours prior to all first five pre-treat applications.

-Plant Board representatives will inspect the jobs to assess the operator's performance and compliance with the law and regulations.
-If a licensee does not complete and report their first five jobs in 90 days, or if inspection shows that the operator is apparently not qualified, a notification that no more work is to be contracted will be issued and the Plant Board will consider revoking the license.
+An extension of the 90 day due date may be granted upon written request submitted to the Plant Board.
+If a commercial applicator does not complete and report their first five jobs in 90 days or upon the extended due date, or if inspection shows that the applicator is apparently not qualified, a notification that no more work is to be performed will be issued and the Plant Board will consider revoking the applicator's license.
 A hearing before the Board's Pest Control Committee may be requested by filing a certified letter with the Board within 20 days of receipt of the notice.

-7. Supervision.
+7. Supervision: